Na Aana Is Des Laado: Plot

-Veerpur, a village still practices female infanticide.
-Bhagwani Devi (Ammaji), the Sarpanch of Veerpur forbids females birth by any of her servants or daughters-in-law or the woman of Veerpur.
+Veerpur, is a village that still practices female infanticide.
+Bhagwani Devi, the Sarpanch of Veerpur forbids females birth by any of her servants or daughters-in-law or the woman of Veerpur.
 Sia Singh stands against her.
 To silence Sia, Ammaji uses her son Raghav to woo and wed her.
 But he falls in love with and supports Sia against Ammaji.

 Other pregnant women in Veerpur try to escape.
 Raghav and Sia save a number of female infants.

 Sia becomes the Sarpanch, as she is voted from majority of female population in Veerpur.
 Ammaji's real daughter Amba, enters and unites with Ammaji who turns Raghav and Sia out.
 They return when Sia is pregnant in spite of Ammaji's attempts to terminate her pregnancy.
 As later Ammaji's old enemy Bhanupratap attacks, Sia dies while delivering twin girls, Dia and Jahnvi.
 Raghav dies in a fire.
 The twins separate—Dia lives with Ammaji and Jahnvi with Amba.